-2-10 Preparation for Pets

-Pets are family too!
+2-10 Preparation for Pets Pets are family too!

-Evacuating with Pets

-- Sumida City allows you to bring your pet to an evacuation shelter.
-In considerations of those with animal allergies, however, you cannot keep your pet in the area designated for humans.
-A space dedicated to pets will be set up within the shelter. - If you are bringing your pet to an evacuation shelter, you must also bring necessary items such as cages, leashes and pet food.

-Note: Guide dogs, hearing dogs, and other assistance dogs will be allowed to live in the same space as their owners.
+Evacuating with Pets - Sumida City allows you to bring your pet to an evacuation shelter.
+In considerations of those with animal allergies, however, you cannot keep your pet in the area designated for humans. - A space dedicated to pets will be set up within the shelter. - If you are bringing your pet to an evacuation shelter, you must also bring necessary items such as cages, leashes and pet food.
+Making Preparations - Make sure your pet is trained and monitor its health regularly. - Have your pets vaccinated against fleas and mites. - Since June 1, 2022, dogs and cats sold in Japan must be fitted with a microchip.
+Although this is not mandatory for those who owned their pets prior to this date, you should consider having your pets microchipped in case you become separated from them.
+Note: Guide dogs, hearing dogs and other service dogs may stay with their owners.